cilium/design-cfps/cilium/CFP-30984-dns-proxy-ha.md

 * Low level interactions from components external to cilium agent.

-### Q: Why did we choose to read from bpf maps ?

-The reason we chose to read from bpf maps is because the DNS proxy should be able to resolve the DNS queries even when agent is down.
-The bpf maps are the source of truth for cilium agent and are updated in real time.
-So, reading from bpf maps ensures that the DNS proxy is always in sync with the cilium agent.
-Does envoy also read from bpf maps for identity resolution ? if so we can resuse the same mechanism.

 ### Flag to disable built-in proxy

-Adding a flag(`--disable-builtin-dns-proxy`) to cilium agent to disable the built in dns proxy allows standlone dns proxy to run its independent lifecycle.
-The current implmentation of cilium agent depends on the built-in dns proxy for restoring the endpoint for DNS rules.
-With the flag enabled we will need to decouple that dependency.
-Cilium agent can retrieve the DNS rules from in memory(as they have already been parsed from the file system).
+Adding a flag in cilium agent to disable built-in dns proxy allows for de-coupling of SDP's lifecycle from agent.
+The current implementation of cilium agent depends on the built-in dns proxy for restoring the endpoint for DNS rules.
+With the flag enabled we will need to refactor to remove that dependency.
+Cilium agent can retrieve the DNS rules from in memory policy representation (agent already parses this information from ep_config.json on startup).

 #### Pros

-* Allows cilium agent to be upgraded without breaking the DNS traffic.
+* Allows for de-coupling upgrade cycles of SDP and cilium agent.
-* Provides a freedom to allow any delegated dns proxy to be plugged in.
+* Allows any delegated DNS proxy to be plugged in.
 * Reduces the resource utilization in cilium agent.

 #### Cons

-* Higher latency in DNS resolution as the DNS queries are now handled by a separate process.
+* Higher latency in DNS resolution as the DNS queries are always handled by a separate process.

 ### Q: Restoring L7 DNS policy when agent is unavailable

-In an event where SDP restarts when agent's gRPC service is unavailable.
-SDP can read from the filesystem and restore the policy.
-The state is stored in `ep_config.json` file.
-So the flow would be first trying to connect to agent and if it fails, read from the file.
+In an event where SDP restarts when agent's gRPC service is unavailable, SDP can read state from `ep_config.json` and restore policy.

 ### Scenarios and Expected Behaviour